marlonrichert/zsh-snap/README.md

 `${XDG_CONFIG_HOME:-$HOME/.config}/zsh/znap-repos`.
 Run `znap clone` without arguments to quickly re-download all plugins listed in this file.

-### Asynchronous Compilation
-While you are using Zsh, Znap compiles your scripts and functions in the background, when the Zsh Line Editor is idle.
-This way, your shell will start up even faster next time!

-Should you not want this feature, you can disable it with `zstyle ':znap:*' auto-compile no`.
-You can compile sources manually at any time with `znap compile`.

 ### Instant Prompt
-Reduce your startup time just ~50 ms. All you need to do is add `znap prompt <theme name>` near the top of your `.zshrc` file and you're good to go.
+Znap can reduce your startup time to just ~50 ms. All you need to do is add `znap prompt <theme name>` near the top of your `.zshrc` file and you're good to go.

 ### Cache Slow `eval "$( <command> )"` Statements
 Statements like `eval "$(brew shellenv)"`, `eval "$(pyenv init -)"` and